-The rotor stays inside which is the rotating part of the motor.
+The rotor stays inside, which is the rotating part of the motor.
 It produces a second rotating magnetic field by being attached to the output shaft.
 Permanent magnets, reluctance saliency, or electrical winding may produce the rotor magnetic field.

-How does an AC motor work?
+How Does an AC Motor Work?

 An Alternating current or charge is one whose flow direction around a circuit is reversed at regular intervals.
 It also means that the voltage on an AC circuit changes periodically, whereas a DC circuit remains relatively constant.

 Now, the AC motor relies on a device called an alternator to produce this alternating charge direction.
 It is a specialized type of electrical generator.
 When electricity is passed through a spinning shaft, the rotor, an electromagnetic field, or EMF is usually created in that generator.

 It happens because it is created by a charged rotor turning on a fixed axis.
 As a result of switching polarity, the periodic reversal of the current direction in an AC motor happens at regular and predictable intervals.
-All of this can be compared with a piston or paddle which moves water around a ducting system.
+All of this can be compared with a piston or paddle, which moves water around a ducting system.